 - Deep understanding of the Linux kernel including the virtual memory, VFS, IPC, network, and process scheduling subsystems

 - Demonstrated experience with performance tuning including tradeoffs between low latency and throughput, hardware and BIOS-related tuning, and proper employment of NUMA

 - Ability to create robust testing and certification processes to comprehensively evaluate the impact of hardware changes, tunables, and system software updates to the Bloomberg application stack

-- Proficiency in reading and debugging C source code to troubleshoot kernel-space issues
+- Proficiency in reading and debugging C source code to solve kernel-space issues

 - Eagerness to work with a group, share knowledge, and contribute to team goals